Pittsburgh official, husband arraigned in Detroit hotel case

 DETROIT — An elected official from Pittsburgh and her husband have been arraigned on charges stemming from an altercation with Detroit police at a hotel.

 Chelsa Wagner and Khari Mosley were arraigned in Detroit Monday.
 Both are accused of disorderly conduct.
-Wagner, the Allegheny County controller, also faces a felony resisting police charge.
+Wagner, the Allegheny County, Pennsylvania, controller, also faces a felony resisting police charge.

 A judge entered not-guilty pleas for them.
 They were released on bond.
 Their next hearings are April 1.